-- K. theft or larceny;

-- L. burglary;

-- M. extortion;

-- N. possession of a self-defense spray (such as Mace or pepper gas), pocket-knife, or laser pointer that is not displayed in a threatening manner or used as a weapon;

-- O. indecent exposure;

-- P. malicious mischief including intentional damage to personal property or vandalism;
+- K. theft or larceny; L. burglary; M. extortion; N. possession of a self-defense spray (such as Mace or pepper gas), pocket-knife, or laser pointer that is not displayed in a threatening manner or used as a weapon; O. indecent exposure; malicious mischief including intentional damage to personal P. property or vandalism; Q. robbery; R. trespass; - T. intentionally making false accusations that jeopardize the professional reputation, employment, or professional certification of a teacher or other member of the school staff:

-- Q. robbery;

-- R. trespass;

-- S. leading or participating in a riot on school grounds;

-- T. intentionally making false accusations that jeopardize the professional reputation, employment, or professional certification of a teacher or other member of the school staff;

-- U. creating a hostile environment that includes harassing physical, verbal, graphic or written conduct that is sufficiently severe, pervasive or persistent as to interfere with an individual's ability to participate in or benefit from school activities;